 The erection of Allegheny County in 1788 and the addition made to that county in 1789 reduced the territory of Cecil, which was further reduced to its present limits by the erection of Chartiers in March 1790, and of Mount Pleasant in 1808.

 The township is bounded on the west by Mount Pleasant and Robinson; on the north and northeast by Allegheny County; on the east by Peters and North Strabane townships; on the south by Chartiers and Mount Pleasant townships.
 The only stream of any importance in the township is Chartiers Creek, which marks its eastern boundary.

-Cecil Township has an Historical Society that meets the third Wednesday of 3 every Month in the Township Municipal Building.
-For more information you can go to the Cecil Township Historical Society website.
+Cecil Township has a Historical Society that meets the third Wednesday of 3 every Month in the Township Municipal Building.
+For more information, you can go to the Cecil Township Historical Society website.